How To Boost Your Ecommerce Visitor Engagement On Social Media

 Social media is known for a lot of things.
 For many people, it’s known for everything from cat videos to political arguments to connecting with friends.
 For marketers, though, social media is famous for its ability to grow followers, increase brand awareness, build audience relationships, and more.

 A lot of industries consider social media marketing a secondary priority because it doesn’t tie to revenue.
-But for Ecommerce marketers, driving engagement on social media can lead directly to an increase in sales.
-In fact, certain social media platforms, such as Pinterest, are making it easier than ever for users to buy directly within the platform.
+But for eCommerce marketers, driving engagement on social media can lead directly to an increase in sales.
+In addition, specific social media platforms, such as Pinterest, are making it easier than ever for users to buy directly within the platform.

 That means that it’s simply not something eCommerce marketers cannot afford to ignore.